khred/IDSM-Tutorial-Group-5/ISDM Project.md

 **How might we**
 In the Definition stage, our team investigated the general problems that Travel Company currently has, such as
 - Lack of workers to deal with future customers
-- Causing un-necessary time waste for both customers and staffs.
+- Causing un-necessary time waste for both customers and staff.
 - The communication and contract system between the call centre and travel agents is not clear.
 - Even if the customer is connected to the employee or relationship manager, it is difficult to obtain accurate information.

-Therefore our team came up a with one clear problem statement.
+Therefore our team came up with one clear problem statement.
 **"How might we save time while delivering accurate information to customers and grow the company stably?**

-By using "How Might We" problem statement, the team classified the main statement features into three different views to effectively address the issues within the scope.
+By using the "How Might We" problem statement, the team classified the main statement features into three different views to effectively address the issues within the scope.

 **Relationship Manager(Employee)**
 - How might we reduce work pressure for RM
 - How might we increase the probability of a customer successfully placing an order
 - How might we establish long-term cooperation with customers
 - How might we increase RM's enthusiasm and motivation for work
-- How might we improve the company's reputation in order to attract more customers
+- How might we improve the company's reputation to attract more customers

 **Travel Company CEO(Business)**
 - How might we reduce work pressure for employees within a sufficient budget.